Beacons to supercharge your bar & restaurant marketing strategy

 Beacons can help restaurants have meaningful interactions with their customers with enhanced features such as order-ahead, digital scavenger hunts and real-time analytics.
 We wrote about few of them in a blog post.

 With beacons, make the dining experience a little more ENGAGING, and a lot more MEMORABLE

-If you spend few hours at your favourite bar or restaurant, you would have certainly experienced being exposed to dozens of advertisements but not noticing them.
+If you spend a few hours at your favourite bar or restaurant, you would have certainly experienced being exposed to dozens of advertisements but not noticing them.
 Things such as – a coaster with an energy drink logo, a neon sign for a liquor brand, a beer brand’s schedule of upcoming football games and much more.
 Like banner blindness in the real world, people barely register the brands they’ve seen, much less engage with them.
 But that’s changing with beacons!

-If you are following beacon use cases for a while, you would have seen various use cases of bluetooth beacons in retail, but restaurants use this technology in a different way to engage guests and increase repeat visits –
+If you are following beacon use cases for a while, you would have seen various use cases of Bluetooth beacons in retail, but restaurants use this technology in a different way to engage guests and increase repeat visits –

 1. Marketing messaging